hvnsweeting/pip2/README.md

 # pip2
-Docker file for pip2 on Ubuntu 14.04
+Dockerfile for pip2 on Ubuntu 14.04